codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 The required environment variables are:
  * `BUCKET_NAME` the name of the bucket that you created in your cloud provider.
 Multiple pipelines can use the same bucket.
- * `CF_STORAGE_INTEGRATION` the name of the cloud integration as was entered in the Codefresh UI in the cloud storage integration page
+ * `CF_STORAGE_INTEGRATION` the name of the cloud integration as was entered in the Codefresh UI in the cloud storage integration page.

 If you used another directory name, you can configure the test reporting step like this: